LuckyMachines/autoloop/README.md

 - No off chain compute, all computations must be done on chain
 - Relies on own server or network of servers to run
-- Gas must be covered by each individual server

 ## To do: